Achievable logoAchievable logo

 Feedback

-• How to use definite integrals to find the area between two curves
+• Area between curves: Use definite integrals to calculate the area bounded by two functions.

-• When to integrate with respect to x or y
+• Variable of integration: Determine whether to integrate with respect to x (Top − Bottom) or y (Right − Left).

-Recall that a definite integral can represent area under a curve.
-To find the area between two curves, picture the region sliced into many thin rectangles.
-The height of each rectangle will be the distance, or difference, between the two functions.
+Recall that a definite integral represents the area under a curve.
+To find the area between two curves, imagine slicing the region into infinitely thin rectangular strips.
+The height of each strip represents the distance between the two functions.

 • If the slices are vertical (parallel to the y-axis), integrate with respect to x.